jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 -Added recommended values in gentables functions.
 Please regenerate your Tables.
 Keep in mind that this will destroy all data in db!

 -Added premature admin login and settings change via web.
 See webInterface/inc/config.inc.php

--Removed Capturing of assistantid's and speechid's due to the fact that they are no longer needed!

 -Added max connections per key!